Please note: This website is optimized for Internet Explorer 9 or higher. Please consider downloading the latest version, or using Chrome or Firefox.

 When is the Authorization to Receive Confidential Property Information Form required?

-This form is to be completed and signed by the property owner (or authorized signatory) before BC Assessment may release confidential property information to a person who is acting on the property owner’s behalf.
+The Form is to be completed and signed by the property owner (or authorized signatory) before BC Assessment may release confidential property information to the owner’s agent.
 This form is required for all property types except residential properties that accommodate fewer than three families.

 When is the Authorization to Receive Confidential Property Information Form not required?

-This form is not required in advance of requests for property information in the following circumstances:
+A completed Form is not required for property information requests in the following circumstances:

 • Properties are residential and accommodate fewer than three families.
-In such cases, the owner simply has to provide written authority to release confidential information;
+In such cases, the owner provides written authority to release confidential information;

 • The information required is non-confidential information (see details and examples of what types of property information is not confidential below); or

-• The requestor is a lawyer acting on behalf of the owner in real estate matters.
-In such cases, the requesting lawyer must simply put the request in writing.
+• The requestor is a lawyer acting on behalf of the owner in a real estate matter.
+In such cases, the requesting lawyer must provide the request in writing.

 What property information is not confidential?